BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Gauge and 1D Diffeomorphism Invariant Model of a Non-Relativistic Particle: (Anti-)BRST Symmetries and CF-Type Restriction

 because we observe that the following is true, namely;

 As a consequence, the action integral $S = \int_{- \, \infty}^{+ \, \infty} \, d\tau\, L_f$ remains invariant (i.e. $\delta_g\, S = 0$) for the physically well-defined infinitesimal gauge symmetry parameter $\xi (\tau)$ and the conjugate momentum $p_x (\tau)$ which vanish off as $\tau \longrightarrow \pm\, \infty$.
-The full set of off-shell nilpotent $[s_{(a)b}^2 = 0]$ and absolutely anticommuting ($s_b\,s_{ab} + s_{ab}\, s_b = 0$) (anti-)BRST symmetry transformations $[s_{(a)b}]$ for our system are as follows (see, e.g. [21, 28] for details):
+The full set of off-shell nilpotent $[s_{(a)b}^2 = 0]$ and absolutely anticommuting ($s_b\,s_{ab} + s_{ab}\, s_b = 0$) (anti-)BRST symmetry transformations $[s_{(a)b}]$ for our system are as follows (see, e.g. [30, 37] for details):

-Under the above nilpotent (anti-)BRST symmetry transformations, the following (anti-) BRST invariant Lagrangian with the fermionic ($c^2 = \bar c^2, \; c\, \bar c + \bar c\, c = 0$) (anti-)ghost variables $(\bar c)\, c$ [corresponding to the infinitesimal, continuous and classical gauge transformation parameter $\xi (\tau)$] is as follows
+Under the above nilpotent (anti-)BRST symmetry transformations, the following (anti-) BRST invariant Lagrangian with the gauge-fixing term along with the Nakanishi-Lautrup type auxiliary variable $b$ and the fermionic ($c^2 = \bar c^2, \; c\, \bar c + \bar c\, c = 0$) Faddeev-Popov (anti-) ghost variables $(\bar c)\, c$, namely;

-where $b$ is the Nakanishi-Lautrup type auxiliary variable.
-It can be explicitly checked that the following is true, namely;

-Hence, the action integral $S = \int_{- \, \infty}^{+ \, \infty} \, d\tau\, L_b$ remains invariant under the (anti-)BRST symmetry transformations which satisfy the off-shell nilpotency $[s_{(a)b}^2 = 0]$ as well as absolute anticommutativity (i.e. $\{s_b, \, s_{ab} \} = 0$) properties.
-The latter property is satisfied {\it without} any imposition of the CF-type restriction from {\it outside}.
-Hence, the (anti-)BRST symmetries corresponding to the classical, infinitesimal and continuous gauge symmetry transformations (4) do {\it not} require the existence of the (anti-)BRST invariant CF-type restriction.